AESIR

 --Thor I#293 (293 (fb), 294 (fb)

-Note: In case it's not clear, Modi is the one with the moustache.
-His face is more clearly pictured in the Magni sub-profile, and he is also seen in the image of the 9 survivors in the text of the main profile.
+Note: In case it's not clear, Modi is the one with the mustache.
+His face is more clearly pictured in the Magni sub-profile, and he is also seen in the image of the nine survivors in the text of the main profile.

-Modi does not yet exist in Reality-616, nor do I think we have ever seen an incarnation of him elsewhere.
+Modi does not yet exist in Reality-616 (or Prime Earth), nor do I think we have ever seen an incarnation of him elsewhere.

 Odin was the ruler of Asgard, the brother of Ve and Vili, and the father of Thor, Vali, and Vidar, at least.

-As Loki led the enemies of Asgard against them, Odin led the Aesir against them.
+When Loki led the enemies of Asgard against the Aesir, Odin led the Aesir against them.

 As Odin slew one of the giants, Fenris Wolf leapt at him from behind and snatched Odin's head into his mouth.